The Bugaloos: Music

-List of episodes

 Home video

 The complete Bugaloos series was released on DVD in May 2006 by Rhino Entertainment.
 The set contained all 17 digitally remastered, original uncut broadcast episodes, with audio commentary on the pilot episode from creator Sid Krofft and director Tony Charmoli.
 Cast members John Philpott, Caroline Ellis and John McIndoe also provided audio commentary on some episodes and participated in interviews.
 Also included were a video jukebox with a selection of songs from the episodes, a photo gallery and a Bugaloos Interactive I. Q. Test hosted by McIndoe.

 Proposed Revival

 At Comic Con 2015, Sid and Marty Krofft revealed they were looking to create an updated version of The Bugaloos as a preschool television series.
 It was rumored Cyndi Lauper would portray Benita Bizarre.
 At 2017's Comic Con, they released a teaser trailer of the pilot produced for Nickelodeon with clips of the new series with Lise Simms as Benita Bizarre.
 However, during a May 2018 radio interview with creator Marty Krofft, Marty revealed that the pilot was not picked up by Nickelodeon and was scrapped.
 He said they were reshooting the pilot and that Randy Jackson will be involved with the music.